 The Metro Richmond Zoo is excited to announce the arrival of 13 new cheetah cubs!

-Cheetah’s are endangered and the wild cheetah population is in a drastic decline with only 7,500 now left in the wild in small pocketed areas in Africa.
+Cheetahs are threatened and the wild cheetah population is in a drastic decline with only 7,500 now left in the wild in small pocketed areas in Africa.
 Breeding cheetahs in captivity is very challenging, with only a small portion of the population reproducing.
 The Metro Richmond Zoo has had tremendous success in breeding cheetahs.
-In the last 2 1/2 years we have had 36 cubs born from seven litters making a significant addition to the captive cheetah population.
-In addition to the number of cubs born, most of the adult cheetahs here are unrelated to the other Cheetahs in North America so the genetic value of these cubs for future breeding is extremely high.
-We are excited to make such an contribution towards Cheetah conservation here at the zoo.
+In the last 2 1/2 years, we have had 36 cubs born from seven litters making a significant addition to the cheetah population living in zoological parks.
+In addition to the number of cubs born, most of the adult cheetahs here are unrelated to the other cheetahs in North America so the genetic value of these cubs for future breeding is extremely high.
+We are excited to make such a contribution toward cheetah conservation here at the zoo.